D3N14LD15K/Bugcash/README.md

 ## Steps
 Run the script and select the type of program.
 1 for BBP or 2 for VDP.
 Enter the session cookie when prompted for authentication.
-The script extracts engagement URLs and in-scope targets, saving results in the following files: engagements.txt: Extracted URLs of Bugcrowd engagements. scope.txt: Cleaned list of in-scope targets and valid domains.
+The script extracts engagement URLs and in-scope targets.

 ## Output files
-engagements.txt: Contains a list of extracted engagement URLs. scope.txt: Final list of valid in-scope targets (domains, IP addresses).
+engagements.txt: Contains a list of extracted engagement URLs.

+scope.txt: Final list of valid in-scope targets (domains, IP addresses).

 ## Debugging